Years published: 1993, 1995, 2003, 2013, 2016, 2019, 2023

 Diencephalic syndrome is a rare disorder caused by a tumor that is usually located in the diencephalon, a portion of the brain just above the brainstem.
 The diencephalon includes the hypothalamus and the thalamus.
 Affected infants and young children may develop symptoms that include the failure to gain weight and grow as would be expected based upon age and gender (failure to thrive) and abnormal progressive thinness and weakness (emaciation).
-Affected infants and children may behave in an alert, happy and outgoing manner, which is in contrast to their outward appearance.
-Additional symptoms such as vomiting, vision abnormalities, headaches, and pallor can also develop.
+Affected infants and children may behave in an alert, happy and outgoing manner, which contrasts with their physical appearance.
+However, more frequently, infants and young children are irritable.
+Additional symptoms such as vomiting, vision abnormalities, nystagmus, headaches and pallor can also develop.
 Diencephalic syndrome can progress to cause severe, life-threatening complications.
-Diencephalic syndrome is treated by surgery, radiation, and/or chemotherapy.
+Diencephalic syndrome is treated by surgery, radiation, chemotherapy and/or molecular-targeted therapy.
 The reason for the development of the tumor that causes diencephalic syndrome is unknown.
 Diencephalic syndrome was first described in the medical literature in 1951 by Dr. Russell.

 The specific symptoms and severity of diencephalic syndrome can vary from one person to another.
 The disorder can potentially cause severe, even life-threatening complications.
 Onset is usually in infancy or early childhood.
 Usually, there is a period of normal development and weight gain, followed by a prolonged period of failure to gain weight and weight loss.